A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Plans and their Properties

-This observation is quite straighforward: If $X$ is feasible then, in any schedule of $X$, for each $\tau\ge t$ all packets in $X_{[t,\tau]}$ are scheduled in $[t,\tau]$; thus $|X_{[t,\tau]}| \le \tau-t+1$.
-For the other direction, the condition that $\packetslack(X, \tau)\ge 0$ for each $\tau\ge t$ implies, by simple induction, that if we assign the packets in $X$ to slots $t,t+1,...$ in the canonical order, this will produce a schedule (the canonical schedule of $X$, in fact) in which all packets will meet their deadlines.
+This observation is quite straightforward: If $X$ is a plan then, in any (feasible) schedule of $X$, for each $\tau\ge t$ all packets in $X[t,\tau]$ are scheduled in different slots of the interval $[t,\tau]$; thus $|X[t,\tau]| \le \tau-t+1$.
+This shows the necessity of the condition in the observation.
+To show sufficiency, assume that $\packetslack(X, \tau)\ge 0$ for each $\tau\ge t$.
+This implies, by simple induction, that assigning the packets in $X$ to slots $t,t+1,...$ in the canonical order will produce a schedule (the canonical schedule of $X$, in fact) in which all packets will meet their deadlines.

-Given the set of packets pending at a given time $t$, the \emph{plan} is defined as the maximum-weight feasible subset of pending packets.
-Since the collection of feasible subsets of pending packets forms a matroid (which is easy to verify using Observation~\ref{obs: feasible = nonnegative slack}; see also e.g.~\cite{kesselman_buffer_overflow_04}), the plan can be computed by the following greedy algorithm:

-Assumption \ref{ass:diffWeights} about different weights implies that the plan $P$ computed above is unique.
-We typically use letters $P,Q,...$ to denote plans.
-Note that in a plan we do not assign packets to time slots, that is, a plan is not a schedule.
-A plan has at least one schedule, but in general it may have many.
-(In the literature, such scheduled plans are sometimes called \emph{optimal provisional schedules}.)
+Throughout the paper, we will tacitly assume that any plan $P$ we consider is \emph{full}, in the sense that it contains enough packets to fill all slots between the current time $t$ and the time horizon $\timehorizon$; that is $|P[t,\timehorizon]| = \timehorizon-t+1$.
+This assumption can be made without loss of generality because there are always sufficiently many infinitesimal-weight packets pending, by Assumption~\ref{ass:virtualPackets}.
+With this assumption, the concepts of tight slots, segments, etc., to be introduced below will be always well defined.